plingo: A system for probabilistic reasoning in clingo based on lpmln: Experiments

-In the second experiment, we compare the performance of the exact method of \splingo\ using the \plog\ frontend with the two native implementations of that language, on tasks of marginal inference with respect to a query in three different domains: NASA, Blocks and Squirrel.
-The NASA domain~(\cite{bal17a}) involves logical and probabilistic reasoning about the faults of a control system.
+In the second experiment, we compare the performance of the two exact methods of \splingo\ using the \plog\ frontend with the two native implementations of that language, on tasks of marginal inference with respect to a query in three different domains: NASA, Blocks and Squirrel.
+The NASA domain~\cite{bal17a} involves logical and probabilistic reasoning about the faults of a control system.
 For this domain there are only three instances.
-All of them are solved by \splingo\ in about a second, while \splognaive\ takes between $1$ and $5$ seconds, and \splogdco\ between $40$ and $100$ seconds.
-The Blocks domain~(\cite{zhu12a}) starts with a grid and a set of $n$ blocks, and asks what is the probability that two locations are still connected after the $n$ blocks have been randomly placed on the grid.
+All of them are solved by basic \splingo\ in about a second, while \sproblog-based \splingo\ takes between $1$ and $80$ seconds, \splognaive\ between $1$ and $5$ seconds, and \splogdco\ between $40$ and $100$ seconds.
+The Blocks domain~\cite{zhu12a} starts with a grid and a set of $n$ blocks, and asks what is the probability that two locations are still connected after the $n$ blocks have been randomly placed on the grid.
 In the experiments we use a single map of $20$ locations and vary $n$ between $1$ and $5$.
-The results are shown in Figure~\ref{fig:results:plog}, where we can see a similar pattern as in the NASA domain: \splingo\ and \splognaive\ solve all instances in just a few seconds, while \splogdco\ needs much more time for the bigger instances.
-The Squirrel domain~(\cite{bal17a,bageru09a}) is an example of Bayesian learning, where the task is to update the probability of a squirrel finding some food in a patch after failing to find it on $n$ consecutive days.
+The results are shown in Figure~\ref{fig:results:plog}, where we can see a similar pattern as in the NASA domain: basic \splingo\ and \splognaive\ solve all instances in just a few seconds, while \splogdco\ needs much more time for the bigger instances, and \splingo\ combined with \sproblog\ times out in all instances.
+The Squirrel domain~\cite{bal17a,bageru09a} is an example of Bayesian learning, where the task is to update the probability of a squirrel finding some food in a patch on day $n$ after failing to find it on the first day.
 In the experiments we vary the number of days $n$ between $1$ and $27$.
-The results are shown in figure~\ref{fig:results:plog}.
-Now \splognaive\ is slower and can solve only instances up to $23$ days, while \splingo\ and \splogdco\ can solve instances up to $27$ days.
+The results are shown in Figure~\ref{fig:results:plog}.
+In this domain, \sproblog-based \splingo\ can solve instances up to $16$ days, while \splognaive\ can solve instances up to $23$ days, and \splingo\ and \splogdco\ can solve instances up to $27$ days.
 To interpret the results, recall that the underlying algorithms of \splognaive\ and \splingo\ are very similar.
 Hence, we conjecture that the better performance of \splingo\ is due to details of the implementation.
 On the other hand, \splogdco\ uses a completely different algorithm.
-According to the authors~(\cite{bal17a}), this algorithm should be faster than \splognaive\ when the value of the query can be determined from a partial assignment of the atoms of the program.
+According to the authors~\cite{bal17a}, this algorithm should be faster than \splognaive\ when the value of the query can be determined from a partial assignment of the atoms of the program.
 This may be what is happening in the Squirrel domain, where it is on par with \splingo, while it does not seem to be the case for the other domains.
+We hoped that the \sproblog-based method would allow \splingo\ to solve faster the \plog\ benchmarks, but the results are in the opposite direction.
+In these domains \clingo\ generates relatively big ground programs in a short time, and then \problog's solving components take a long time to reason about those programs.